Ineichen-Group/NeuroTrialNER/README.md

 ```bib
 generate_corpus_statistics.py
 ```
 Generates information about the total number of entities for each entity type in the datasets.
 Also outputs the frequency of individual entities.
-Otput saved in [corpus_stats](data%2Fannotated_data%2Fcorpus_stats).
-This data is used in [CT Corpus Stats.ipynb](data%2FCT%20Corpus%20Stats.ipynb) to create visuals of top entities based on their frequency.
+Outputs are saved in [corpus_stats](data%2Fannotated_data%2Fcorpus_stats).
+This data is used in [Generate_Corpus_Stats.ipynb](data%2FGenerate_Corpus_Stats.ipynb) to create visuals of top entities based on their frequency.

 # 3. NER Methods